 Bifocal literally means “two focuses.”
-It is meant to describe eyeglass lenses that enable the user to see clearly at two different distance ranges through one lens.
-Benjamin Franklin is credited with inventing the first bifocal lens by gluing two lens halves from two different lens prescriptions together.
-Bifocal glasses are used for many reasons, the main reason being for Presbyopia.
+Fun fact: In 1784, Benjamin Franklin is credited with inventing the first bifocal lens by gluing two lens halves from two different lens prescriptions together.

 Progressive Multifocal Lenses

-Like bifocal glasses, progressive multifocal lenses enable the user to see clearly at different distance ranges through one lens.
+Like bifocal and trifocal glasses, progressive multifocal lenses enable the user to see clearly at different distance ranges through one lens.
 A progressive lens gradually changes power from the top of the lens to the bottom, giving a smooth transition from distance vision to intermediate/computer vision to near/reading vision.
-Progressive multifocal lenses do not have lines or segments and have the advantage of offering clear vision over a large range of distances, not limiting you to two distances as with bifocal lenses.

-- The Brand – Higher-end progressive multifocals have advanced optical designs allowing for smooth adaptation and enhanced vision and comfort.
-Rely on the advice of your optician as to the best choice in lens design for you.
-Your vision is something you use everyday.
-Make sure it is not something you have to think about everyday.
+Higher-end progressive multifocal glasses have advanced optical designs allowing for smooth adaptation and enhanced vision and comfort.
+Your vision is something you use every day – it is important to have the correct lens for you.

-- The Measurements – Precise measurement is crucial to your success with progressive multifocal lenses.
+Precise measurements are crucial to your success with progressive multifocal lenses.
 Improper measurement is the primary reason for non-adaptation to progressive lenses.
 It is important to ensure that you are looking through the optical center of your new lenses.
 This will allow you access to your clearest and most comfortable vision.

-- The Frame – Your choice in frame size as well as proper adjustment of your frame can determine your comfort level with your new lenses.
+Your choice in frame size, as well as proper adjustment of your frame, can determine your comfort level with your new lenses.
 If you are having difficulties adjusting, confirm with your optician first that your frame is properly fitted to your face.
 A simple frame adjustment could mean the difference between frustration and effortless vision.